 The Honey Jar

-he’d tap the glass now and then, gentle taps, just to see if his little friend still moved inside, still lived. and he fed it once a week, a big African locust with legs like razors and wings green and grey, dropping it in alive. and he’d taunt it too, starve it sometimes until it grew vicious, ferocious, banging against the glass in rage. nights, he’d sit there in the dim room and flick the light on and off, on and off, watching to see if it stirred, antagonizing it deeper, making it snappy and angry and full of need.
+he kept it in an old honey jar, the yellow lid punched full of air holes, lined with sticks and dry hay, on the table in the sun. he’d tap the glass to see if his little friend still moved, still lived. once a week he fed it a locust, legs like razors, dropped in alive — and starved it between times until it grew vicious, banging the glass in rage. nights, he’d flick the light on and off, on and off, watching it stir, making it snappy and angry and full of need.

 a sting in its tail,